openhab/org.openhab.binding.zwave/doc/homeseer/hsfs100flex_5_18.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Flex Sensor supports Group 1 association.
-Group 1 reports the sensor’s status and battery if running on batteries.
+<p&gtFlex Sensor supports Group 1 association.
+Group 1 reports the sensor’s status and battery if running on batteries.</p&gt

 Association group 1 supports 5 nodes.